NCBI-Hackathons/seqacademy/README.md

 OmicsEdu is an educational pipeline for RNA-Seq and epigenomics analysis.
 It uses jupyter notebook.

-It works using HISAT aligner to align sample reads to a reference.
+It works using HISAT2 aligner to align sample reads to a reference.

 ![Alignment](images/alignment.png)